-ALGIERS, April 16, 2014 (AFP) – They fled Algeria to escape the violence ravaging the country in the 1990s, but now more and more young exiled Algerians are returning, lured by better economic prospects linked to government financial enticements.
+ALGIERS, April 16, 2014 (AFP) – They fled Algeria to escape the violence ravaging the country in the 1990s, but now more and younger exiled Algerians are returning, lured by better economic prospects linked to government financial enticements.

-Algiers created a fund offering up to 100,000 euros ($140,000) interest-free credit to unemployed under-35s looking to set up small and medium-sized businesses.
+Algiers created a fund offers up to 100,000 euros ($140,000) interest-free credit to unemployed under-35s looking to set up small and medium-sized businesses.

 Since 2008, more than 300,000 young Algerians – 10 percent of them women – have taken advantage of the scheme.
 The authorities have even decided to extend it to Algerians living abroad, particularly in France.